Lovely Chirstmas Gifts you can buy in your Vietnam trip

 Remember how cool Barney Stinson of “How I Met Your Mother” is every time he says: “Suit up!” ?And in your Vietnam vacation, you should say “Silk up!”, just for your own good.
 Silk is everywhere in the world, but Vietnamese textile markets are filled with prints and designs which are impossible to find anywhere else.
 The price level is too good to deny, the quality is too excellent to take your eyes off.
 And guess who gets the coolest present this year?
 Absolutely the one that has just returned from Vietnam with silk ties, scarf, and clothes in his/her suitcases!

-Your Vietnam northern highland visit may not only rewards you with unique experiences, but also gives you the sole shopping opportunity to grab the Vietnamese embroideries.
-Unknown to most is that Vietnam has a staggering 54 different ethnic minorities, many of whom’s cultural costumes are more creatively crafted and indigenously inventive than those so-called couture designers in Paris.
+Your Vietnam northern highland visit may not only rewards you with unique experiences but also gives you the sole shopping opportunity to grab the Vietnamese embroideries.
+Unknown to most is that Vietnam has a staggering 54 different ethnic minorities, and many of their cultural costumes are more creatively crafted and indigenously inventive than those so-called couture designers in Paris.
 These colorful pieces are 100% handmade, with sophisticated patterns being mixed-and-matched perfectly.
 If you are looking for the best fashion show in Asia, or try to figure out which gifts suit the most to people who love handcrafted artisan ensembles, remember to find the remote ethnic tribes, especially in the North around Sapa.

 Postcards & notebooks made from “Do” Paper